Changbai Mountains: History

 The mountain was first recorded in the Classic of Mountains and Seas under the name Buxian Shan (不咸山).
 It is also called Shanshan Daling (單單大嶺) in the Book of the Later Han.
 In the New Book of Tang, it was called Taibai Shan (太白山).
 The current Chinese name Changbai Shan was first used in the Liao dynasty (916–1125) of the Khitans and then the Jin dynasty (1115–1234) of the Jurchens.

 The range represents the mythical birthplace of Bukūri Yongšon, ancestor of Nurhaci and the Aisin Gioro imperial family, who were the founders of the Qing dynasty of China.
 The Chinese name literally means "Perpetually-White Mountain Region".
+The imperial family regarded the mountain as their traditional homeland.

 The Qing emperor Hong Taiji claimed that their progenitor, Bukūri Yongšon (布庫里雍順), was conceived from a virgin birth.
 According to the legend, three heavenly maidens, namely Enggulen (恩古倫), Jenggulen (正古倫) and Fekulen (佛庫倫), were bathing at a lake called Bulhūri Omo near the Changbai Mountains.
 A magpie dropped a piece of red fruit near Fekulen, who ate it.
 She then became pregnant with Bukūri Yongšon.
-However, another older version of the story by the Hurha (Hurka) tribe member Muksike recorded in 1635 contradicts Hongtaiji's version on location, claiming that it was in Heilongjiang province close to the Amur river at Bukuri mountain where Bulhuri lake was located where the "heavenly maidens" took their bath.
+However, another older version of the story by the Hurha (Hurka) tribe member Muksike recorded in 1635 contradicts Hongtaiji's version on location, claiming that it was in Heilongjiang province close to the Amur river where Bulhuri lake was located where the "heavenly maidens" took their bath.
 Nowadays the famous Yabuli Ski Resort is located in the Changbai Mountains.